simoncheng987/skyfall/README.md

 After this has been cloned, please follow the instruction in [Frontend README](./frontend/README.md) and [Backend README](./backend/README.md) to start running the application.

+## Deploying to Heroku

+To deploy the application from `main` to `skyfall-game.herokuapp.com`, you should merge the up-to-date main branch into `production` branch. `deploy.yml` automatically deploys `production` branch to `skyfall-game.herokuapp.com`.

+## Contributing to the repository

+Refer to READMEs in `backend` and `frontend` folder to see the development flow.

+Generally, you should run tests and lint before making a PR.
+You should write clean code and write test cases that covers new features and runs reasonably quickly. `react-ci.yml` and `backend-ci.yml` will automatically run when you create a PR that points to `main` branch.

 ## Wiki